2023 Twin Cities Spring Break Guide

 3675 Arboretum Dr, Chaska, MN 55318

-Your ticket includes all-your-can eat pancakes with fresh maple syrup and admission to the Arboretum – this is a wonderful place to explore with kids!
+Your ticket includes the maple syrup programming and admission to the Arboretum – this is a wonderful place to explore with kids!
 For more maple syrup family events, try our

 Harriet Alexander Nature Center, 2520 Dale St N., Roseville, MN 55113